kaaproject/kaa/doc/Tutorials/device-integration/hardware-guides/connect-arduino-mkr-1010-to-kaa-platform/index.md

 Before visualizing the data, you should edit application configuration for the [Endpoint Time Series service (EPTS)][EPTS].
 EPTS is the Kaa platform's component that is responsible for transforming raw [data samples][data-sample] into well-structured time series.
-It also stores the time series data and provides access API for other services, including the [Web Dashboard][dashboard].
+It also stores the time series data and provides access API for other services, including the [Web Dashboard][WD].

 **1**.
 Go to the "Applications" dashboard